The Best Books on Mary, Queen of Scots

 Another Mary Stuart novel from Jean Plaidy, Royal Road to Fotheringhay is the first in her series on the Stuarts.
 I have not yet read this novel.
 However, it seems to be distinct from Plaidy’s The Captive Queen of Scots listed above.
 This novel covers more of Mary’s life, it seems, from her birth through her time in France and onward.
 Plus, it’s part of a seven book series, and I do love a historical fiction series!

-Available on Amazon
+Available on Amazon and Bookshop.org.

 The Other Queen by Philippa Gregory

+Philippa Gregory is a prolific historical fiction writer, so it comes as no surprise that her books about Mary, Queen of Scots made the list.
 Part of the Plantagenet and Tudor Novels series, Philippa Gregory has a historical fiction novel about Mary Stuart that you may enjoy.
 It is a rather dramatic read, as is to be expected with Gregory’s work.
 One might take issue with a handful of portrayals throughout the book.
 However, it is an entertaining read nonetheless, and overall strong historical fiction about Mary, Queen of Scots.
 The novel provides some interesting insights into the characters surrounding Mary in captivity, particularly Bess of Hardwick.

 You can read more of my thoughts about this novel in my historical fiction guide, which includes this work by Gregory amongst other engaging historical fiction reads!

-Available on Amazon and from Bookshop.org
+Available on Amazon and from Bookshop.org.

 Have I missed your favorite book on Mary Stuart?

-Let me know in the comments, as I am always looking to expand my library
+Let me know in the comments, as I am always looking to expand my library with books about Mary, Queen of Scots!

 Explore more of my favorite history books in my full historical fiction guide here!

 *This post was originally published on February 16, 2023.
-It was most recently updated on October 9, 2023.
+It was most recently updated on April 3, 2026.